Nayanthara: Public recognition and widespread success (2007–2013)

 Nayanthara regained her status in Tamil cinema by starring in the Vishnuvardhan-directed gangster film Billa (2007).
 A remake of the 1980 Tamil film of the same name, it went on to become a success at the box office, with Nayanthara receiving critical and popular acclaim for her performance as Sasha in her new glamorous look.
 Sify heaped praise on her, describing her as a "show-stopper".
 The reviewer further wrote: "Nayanthara has gone full throttle to look her sexiest best [...]
 She has a beautiful body which she flaunts daringly [...] and is also able to bring out the cold aloofness and bitterness of her character.
 Similarly a critic from Nowrunning.com noted that she looked "great in mini-skirts, jacket, dark glasses and tall boots".
 Her performance in Billa earned her first nomination for the Filmfare Award for Best Actress – Tamil, in addition to winning the Vijay Award for Favourite Heroine.
 The same year, she also starred in the Telugu action drama Tulasi alongside Venkatesh, which proved to be a commercial success and her performance earned her first nomination for the Filmfare Award for Best Actress – Telugu.

 In 2008, she had five releases, four of which were in Tamil.
 Her first release was the family entertainer Yaaradi Nee Mohini.
 Behindwoods.com wrote: "Nayanthara dispels her bombshell act and proves that she can more than just that.
 She breaks into tears when needed, shows vicious contempt when rubbed the wrong way in the name of love, and looks endearing in songs".
 Nowrunning.com stated that she "exhibits her acting skills in full measure [and] gives a moving performance in emotional scenes", while Sify's critic wrote that she looked "sensational and has done a great job in perhaps the meatiest role she has done so far".

 Her subsequent appearances were in Kuselan, Satyam and Aegan in 2008.
 In 2009 she appeared in Villu and Aadhavan.

-In 2010, all her releases, which featured her as the female lead, turned out to be commercial successes: she had five box office hits in the four Southern languages – Adhurs (Telugu), Bodyguard (Malayalam), Simha (Telugu), Boss Engira Bhaskaran (Tamil) and Super (Kannada).
-She won the Asianet Award for Best Actress for her performance in Bodyguard.
+In 2010, all her releases, which featured her as the female lead, turned out to be commercial successes: she had five box office hits in the four Southern languages – Adhurs (Telugu), Body Guard (Malayalam), Simha (Telugu), Boss Engira Bhaskaran (Tamil) and Super (Kannada).
+She won the Asianet Award for Best Actress for her performance in Body Guard.
 The latter three, in particular, were particularly notable for Nayanthara, with Simha becoming one of the highest-grossing Telugu films of the year and Boss Engira Bhaskaran releasing to positive reviews and becoming a financial success.
 Upendra's Super, which marked her debut into the Kannada film industry, opened to rave reviews, while her performance was also praised by critics.
 She also starred in Shyamaprasad's critically acclaimed Malayalam film Elektra.
 Her performance was well appreciated by critics when it was screened at the International Film Festival of India.
 The film was also screened at the Dubai International Film Festival.